 It took a couple of hours to get over that general "I am so stupid" feeling, and move on with the day.
 To top it off, it started raining, that nice kind of Alaska drizzle that hangs on, falling from a opaquely uniform sky.

-After it cleared off, the crew went biking with Remi De while I puttered and muttered about the boat with Emma.
-One thing lead to another, and Emma, Lisa and I wound up doing our mandatory basic shopping run after 8pm, pedalling back in the dark.
+After it cleared off, the crew went biking with Remi De while I puttered and muttered about the boat with Nina.
+One thing lead to another, and Nina, Lisa and I wound up doing our mandatory basic shopping run after 8pm, pedalling back in the dark.

 There's always tomorrow.

 Day 315 ~ Exploring Block IslandJuly 26th, 2011

 The day broke Alaska cool and overcast.
 It felt just like home.
 Remi De joined us for Swedish pancakes and piles of them disappeared without a trace.
 Nika took advantage of our distraction and exceeded her traditional 5 pancake limit, by a considerable amount.